BlauGroup/RNMC/Testing.md

+# Testing

+## End-to-end Testing for GMC and NPMC

+There are end-to-end testing examples for GMC and NPMC but not for LGMC as its trajectories are not deterministic.
+Run the tests using `test.sh` inside the `tests` folder.

-# Unit Testing
+## Unit Testing

-The `testing` folder contains unit tests using [GoogleTest](https://google.github.io/googletest/primer.html).
+The `tests` folder also contains unit tests using [GoogleTest](https://google.github.io/googletest/primer.html).
 Unit tests are available for the following classes: `reaction_network`, `nano_particle`, `lattice_reaction_network`, and `lattice`.
 The unit tests can be used to help determine if changes to the open-source code introduce bugs but are not completely comprehensive.

 ## Makefile
 - Create executables for all tests at once